UnknownHuBkl/Levix-Terms-Of-Service/README.md

 - Attempt to bypass, disable, or exploit security measures implemented within the bot.
 - Utilize unauthorized automation tools to manipulate Levix’s functionality.

-## Violations & Consequences

-Non-compliance with these terms may result in:

-- Temporary or permanent suspension from using Levix.
-- Blacklisting from future services.
-- Reporting to Discord for severe violations.

-## Service Availability & Liability

-- Levix is provided "as is" without guarantees regarding uptime or uninterrupted service.
-- The bot owner holds no responsibility for any damages, data loss, or service disruptions caused by Levix.
-- Users acknowledge and accept any potential risks associated with using Levix.

 ## Contact & Support

 For support, assistance, or further inquiries, please visit our [support server](https://discord.gg/invite/hindustani).